 We support informed decision making and evidence-based practice through the provision of information in a variety of formats.
-Our client services include skills training, literature searching, current information alerts, providing inter-library loans and document delivery.
+Our client services include database search skills and EndNote training, literature searching, current information alerts, providing inter-library loans and document delivery.

 Books, series, and audiovisual items may be borrowed by registered Library members for 4 weeks.
 Up to 10 items may be borrowed concurrently.

 A loan on an item may be renewed twice, to a maximum of 3 months in total, providing it has not been reserved.
-Loans can be renewed via the library catalogue link on this site, using the library PIN issued when you join the library.
+Loans can be renewed via the library catalogue, using the library PIN issued when you join the library.
 If you don't remember your PIN please contact us.

 To help you keep your loans up to date, we send an overdue message to your email address.
 If you want to extend your loan, you may then either login to the catalogue using the link supplied in the overdue notice, or respond by email or phone.
 Please let us know your preferred email address and update us if you change it.